shen-cs/xue-ru-workshop/README.md

-## App as bt controller fo arduino car
+## App as bt controller for arduino car